kneelinghorse/Semantext-Hub/docs/operations/cli.md

 # Semantext Hub CLI

-The Semantext Hub CLI consolidates the previous OSSP-AGI tooling surfaces into a single executable exposed as `sch`.
+The Semantext Hub CLI consolidates the previous legacy tooling surfaces into a single executable exposed as `sch`.
 The CLI focuses on four MVP workflows: protocol validation, registry inspection, context management, and retrieval QA.

 ## Command Tree (Sprint 01 MVP)